dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcmqrscp/README.md

     --tls-protocol <protocol>           TLS/SSL protocol to use.
 Multiple TLS/SSL protocols may be enabled
                                         by multiple --tls-protocol
                                         options.
-Supported values by
+Supported values by Java
-                                        SunJSSE 1.8: TLSv1, TLSv1.1,
+                                        11: TLSv1, TLSv1.1, TLSv1.2,
-                                        TLSv1.2, SSLv3, SSLv2Hello.
+                                        TLSv1.3, SSLv3, SSLv2Hello.
 By
-                                        default, TLSv1, TLSv1.1 and
-                                        TLSv1.2 are enabled.
+                                        default, only TLSv1.2 is enabled.
     --tls1                              enable only TLS/SSL protocol
                                         TLSv1; equivalent to
                                         --tls-protocol TLSv1